Matevito/Chess/README.md

 Examples:

 Ka1-a2 (King from a1 to a2).

 b3-b4 (pawn b3 to b4).

 o-o-o (queen side castle).

 How to play?
 ----
 Run from the terminal the main.rb file.
+THen just follow the instructions that show the terminal and try not to perform illegal moves in the game.

 Game features
 ----